devoidingreality/SPAWN/README.md

 For Secretaries, you will use `saveinstance()` to compile the world you're in.
 If you are part of the Resistance, run
 ```
-for _, Player in game.Players:GetChildren() do
+for _, Player: Player in game.Players:GetPlayers() do
-	Player:Kick("You are in the utmost presence of God.")
+	Player:Kick("You are in the utmost presence of ���.")
 end
 ```
 when you believe is necessary.